Yuya Uemura: New Japan Pro-Wrestling (2017–present)

-Young lion (2017–2021)
+Young lion and United States excursion (2017–2023)

 In April 2017, after graduating from Fukuoka University, Uemura was signed to New Japan Pro-Wrestling under New Japan's "young lion" system.
 A year later, in April 2018, Uemura as well as fellow young lion, Yota Tsuji, made their pro-wrestling debuts at Lion's Gate Project 11 where Uemura was defeated by Ren Narita.
 On day one of Road to Wrestling Dontaku 2018, Uemura was defeated by Tetsuhiro Yagi.
 On day six, he was defeated by Tomoyuki Oka.
 On day eight, Uemura was defeated by Rocky Romero.
 On day 14, Uemura and Yuji Nagata were defeated by Oka and Shota Umino.
 On night two of Wrestling Dontaku 2018, Uemura teamed with Narita and Umino and were defeated by the team of veterans, Tiger Mask, Jushin Thunder Liger and Ryusuke Taguchi.
 At New Japan Road 2018, Uemura and Yota Tsuji wrestled to a time-limit draw.
 At Lion's Gate Project 12, Uemura and Tsuji once again wrestled to a time-limit draw.
 On day 6 of Best of the Super Juniors XXV, Uemura, Tsuji and Flip Gordon were defeated by Umino, Tiger Mask and Oka.
 On day 11, Uemura and Dragon Lee were defeated by Umino and Kushida.
 On day 12, Uemura, ACH and Tsuji were defeated by Umino, Oka and Tiger Mask.
 Throughout Kizuna Road 2018, Tsuji and Uemura wrestled to time-limit draws.
 On September 8, Uemura teamed with Shota to defeat Tsuji and Ren Narita to win his first match.
 In October 2019, Uemura teamed with Tiger Mask as part of the Super Junior Tag Tournament where they came in last place with zero points.
 Uemura competed in the 2020 New Japan Cup for the first time being eliminated by Yoshinobu Kanemaru in the first round.
 In November 2020, he entered the Best of the Super Juniors tournament.
 He finished the tournament with 0 wins and 9 losses, failing to advance to the finals.

-Foreign excursion (2021–2023)

-In 2022, Uemura travelled to the United States as part of his learning excursion.
-There, he began competing for All Elite Wrestling, Impact Wrestling and Game Changer Wrestling.
-In August, Uemura defeated Kenny King in his Impact Wrestling debut and the next month picked up his first win on NJPW Strong when he defeated veteran wrestler Christopher Daniels.
-After being assaulted by Bully Ray and his enforcers, The Good Hands, in March 2023, Uemura joined forces with Tommy Dreamer and went on to defeat Team Bully as part of Team Dreamer at Rebellion.